Mired by low bond yields, Japan life insurers eye foreign stocks

 In contrast, none of the insurers plans to increase Japanese stock holdings this fiscal year and many have trimmed equity portfolios in recent years to deal with government regulations that raise the risk weighting for stocks and other assets.

-Since the end of February 2009, the MSCI emerging market index has grown over 100 percent, compared to a rise of 25.8 percent in the Nikkei stock average of major Japanese companies.
+Since the end of February 2009, the MSCI emerging market index .MSCIEF has grown over 100 percent, compared to a rise of 25.8 percent in the Nikkei stock average .225 of major Japanese companies.

 Japanese insurers are moving away from traditional investment territory because of the uncertainties in the global economy sparked by factors such as the lack of a palpable pick up in the U.S. job market.